 Music is at a tipping point -

 If you like to stream your music, go for it!
-At the same time, please support the artist because the streaming services don't.
+At the same time, please consider supporting the artist because the streaming services don't.
 Feed the artist's stream by making a donation to paypal.me/davidleaskmusic

 I recently had an email from a fan who no longer buys CD's & mostly listens to music via a streaming service.
 Understanding how little is paid to artists by Spotify, she wanted to support me by sending a donation.
 After doing this and hearing the record, she posted on her twitter account “Just finished listening to David Leask’s “Six in 6/8”, OMG it’s one of the best albums I have ever heard.
 This album has an old soul that visits the current moment and makes everything seem familiar again.”